-The School of Education at the University of Birmingham has a long tradition of delivering PGCE primary courses.
-It's teaching has been graded as 'outstanding' for the third consecutive time by Ofsted inspectors which reaffirms the University’s status as one of the UK’s leading institutions for excellence in teacher training.
-The Ofsted report states that “Such is the confidence of schools that trainees from the University of Birmingham are of high quality, employment rates for both primary and secondary phases exceed national averages by some margin.
-Trainees display excellent professional qualities: they are clear that good teaching leads to pupils who are interested in their work, enjoy learning and behave well.”
+The School of Education at the University of Birmingham has a long tradition of delivering ITE primary courses.
+Its teaching has been graded as 'outstanding' for the third consecutive time by Ofsted inspectors which reaffirms the University’s status as one of the UK’s leading institutions for excellence in teacher training.

 The primary programmes meet all aspects of government requirements for Initial Teacher Training.
 We are able to offer applicants a choice of two routes, so that you can prepare as a teacher across the full 5–11 age range or specialise instead in early years teaching (3–7 age range).
 Both programmes last for 38 weeks; the equivalent of 19 of which will be spent in schools.

 Students on the General Primary (5–11 years) programme follow a range of courses that address the statutory curricula for the core and foundation subjects alongside Professional Studies, which considers whole school issues.

 Early Years programme

 This programme allows you to focus your training on work with children aged from three to seven years of age.
 You spend time in nursery classes, as well as teaching children of school age in both Reception and Key Stage 1 classes.
 You follow the same range of courses as those on the General Primary programme, in addition to an advanced study of early years education.

 Both of these programmes will qualify you to teach children aged 3 - 11 years.